10 Practices for Great Website Design

 3. Clear Calls to Action

 Your website aims to provide a valuable product or service to make your customers’ life easier.
 So, it is essential to help them find the information they need quickly.
 Discover the primary purposes your user requires on your site.
 Is it to find your contact details or to buy a product, or to evaluate your services?
-Having an intuitive design with clear calls to action will help them navigate your sales funnel to purchase more quickly.
+Having an easy-to-understand design with clear calls to action will help them navigate your sales funnel to purchase more quickly.
 Provide your contact details clearly in intuitive locations.
 Also, by keeping the significant areas of your design consistent across all pages, you are aiding your clients to buy from you.

 4. Useful and Consistent Content